 (J) The Member has misrepresented a matter which was material to the assessment of eligibility or the provision of Vocational Rehabilitation services.

-(K) Notwithstanding any other provision in these rules, the period of time between plan implementation and plan completion reaches 24 months, or the total expenses associated with the plan reach the maximum allowance for the authorized plan, whichever comes first.
-The expense limit may be adjusted annually by the Director in keeping with similar annual adjustments made by the Oregon Department of Consumer and Business Services, Workers Compensation Division, and published in Bulletin 124.
+(K) Notwithstanding any other provision in these Administrative Rules, the period of time between plan implementation and plan completion reaches twenty four (24) months, or the total expenses associated with the plan reach the maximum allowance for the authorized plan, whichever comes first.
+The expense limit may be adjusted annually by the Director in keeping with similar annual adjustments made by the Oregon Department of Consumer and Business Services, Workers’ Compensation Division, and published in Bulletin 124.

 (A) Reimbursement will be consistent with the fee schedule established by the Oregon Workers’ Compensation Division Administrative Rule 436-120-0720 and Bulletin 124.

 (B) To receive reimbursement for Vocational Rehabilitation services, a disabled Member must obtain such services from a provider of Vocational Rehabilitation services approved by the Director.

 (C) Reimbursement for Vocational Rehabilitation services provided to a Member will be authorized only if the services are included in a Vocational Rehabilitation plan which has been approved in advance by the Director, subject to the limits provided in these Administrative Rules.

 5.10.13 – RIGHT TO REQUEST A DIFFERENCE VOCATIONAL REHABILITATION SPECIALIST